 At Drexel University, we are committed to our values of diversity and global engagement.
 We recognize that our graduate student body and the entire University benefit from the experiences and perspectives of students from all over the world.

 Students from nearly 100 countries have made Drexel their choice for graduate education.
-Located in Philadelphia, America's fifth largest city and one of the most historic and diverse, Drexel gives international students a vibrant introduction to American culture while honoring the contributions of all cultures.
+Located in Philadelphia, America's sixth largest city and one of the nation's most historic and diverse, Drexel gives international students a vibrant introduction to American culture while honoring the contributions of all cultures.